rishaviitd/Prototype/README.md

 ## Configuration

-The application uses the Google Gemini API.
-By default, an API key is hard-coded in `agent.py`.
-To use your own key, update the `api_key` variable in `agent.py`, or set an environment variable and modify the code to read it:
+The application uses the Google Gemini API, so put the gemini api key in place of your api key

 ```bash
 GOOGLE_API_KEY=YOUR_API_KEY